scale03/badfd/README.md

 1. A file operation takes too long (Latency)
 2. A file operation fails (Error)

-`badfd` acts as a high-pass filter for filesystem interactions: if an operation is fast and successful, userspace is never notified (Zero Overhead).
+`badfd` acts as a high-pass filter to monitor filesystem interactions: if an operation is fast and successful, userspace is never notified (Zero Overhead).

 ## Requirements
 * Linux Kernel 5.8+ (BTF support enabled)